-RED: 6 gauge wire, with a tag reading #915 ALTERNATOR OUTPUT, this wire provides power out of the alternator to the MIDI fuse and from the MIDI fuse to the battery.
+RED: 6-gauge wire, no printing, #915 ALTERNATOR OUTPUT, this wire provides power out of the alternator to the MIDI fuse and from the MIDI fuse to the battery.
 This wire is not part of the harness but is a separate, rolled piece of wire provided with the kit.
-When connected, this wire has power at all times from the battery.
+When connected, this wire always has power from the battery.
 See Charge/Battery Power Schematic on page 47.

-• If the rubber boot is being used, the end will need to be cut, as shown in the photo to the right, to allow the large gauge wire to pass through.
+- Locate the rubber alternator boot and a large, - un-insulated ring terminal from the "ALTERNATOR" bag that has the right size opening for your alternator post.
+A piece of the provided red heat shrink may be used along with the boot or just by itself over the terminal crimp if the alternator boot is not desired. - If the rubber boot is being used, the end will need to be cut, as shown in the photo to the right, to allow the large gauge wire to pass through.

 - If the heat shrink is being used, slide it onto the #915 wire, followed by the rubber boot.
-A very small amount of lubricant such as WD-40 may be applied on the inside of the rubber boot to allow the boot to slide down the wire easier. - With the boot on, strip about 3/8" of insulation from the charge wire and crimp the ring terminal on.
+A small amount of lubricant such as WD-40 may be applied on the inside of the rubber boot to allow the boot to slide down the wire easier. - With the boot on, strip about 3/8" of insulation from the charge wire and crimp the ring terminal on.
 You can use a hammer crimper if you hand crimper will not accept this large gauge wire/terminal. - Connect this wire to the B+/Output stud on the alternator.
 Once the nut on the output post stud has been tightened, slide the boot over the nut and ring terminal installed on the alternator.

-If your vehicle has an aftermarket, ONE WIRE ALTERNATOR, meaning it does not require a switched 12v source or regulator connections, or if the Painless or other aftermarket fuel injection harness you are using has an alternator connector, then this output wire is the only wire used in this section at the alternator.
+If your vehicle has an aftermarket, NE WIRE ALTERNATOR.

+one wire alternator, meaning it does not require a switched 12v source or regulator connections, or if the Painless or other aftermarket fuel injection harness you are using has an alternator connector, then this output wire is the only wire used in this section at the alternator.